FaFre/WebLibre/README.md

   </a>
 </p>

-> **Early Access**
->
-> WebLibre is under active development with frequent updates and new features.
-The current focus is on feature development, so don't be surprised if there are some janks here and there.
-Although quite a few use the browser as a daily driver already, be aware of breaking changes!

 ## Join the WebLibre Community

-**Your voice matters.** WebLibre is a privacy oriented project and we don't believe in tracking or telemetry.
-That's why we decided to depend (the old school way) on community feedback to improve, whcih is taken very seriously!
+**Your voice matters.** WebLibre is a privacy-focused project and we don't believe in tracking or telemetry.
+That's why we rely on community feedback the old-school way.

 Here's how you can get involved: